sttp/Specification/Sections/DataPointStructure.md

 >
 > At some level, all measurements can be mapped to Generic Time-Series Data Point Structure, but they shouldn't be required to be from the get-go.
 This would allow the creation of a front-end data transport that could move any kind of time series data in its raw format and the consumer of the data can decide how to translate the data.
 This also means that these raw protocols could be encapsulated and transported over encrypted channels without requiring a stateful metadata repository to map all measurements to a GUID.

 > :thumbsup: JRC: I think this could be supported in an automated process (and perhaps starting with code) found in serialization technologies like Google Protocol Buffers.
+The openECA style data structure handling has been on my mind as a way to handle "mappings" of other protocols, basically as data structures like you mention.
+Cannot get away from some sort of Identification of the "instance" of a mapping though - even if the mapping ID defaulted to something simple.
+At a wire protocol level though, sticking to primitive types helps keep protocol parsing very simple - and- there are just too many other technologies that already exist to serialize data structures- STTP should not be trying to re-solve that problem.
+A consumer of STTP should be able to parse any packet of data even when what the data represented was unknown.

 ### Data Point Value Types